Voltage-sensitive distribution factors for contingency analysis and topology optimization: Switches and busbar couplers

 \section{Switches and busbar couplers}

 Dynamic topology reconfiguration is a promising option for reducing grid congestion~\cite{subramanian2021exploring}.
 This includes, in particular, opening or closing switches or busbar couplers.
 In the following, we will assume that the inverse of the matrix, $\matr M^{-1}$, has been computed once for a reference topology.
-We show how to efficiently update this matrix after a switch or coupler is modified, to support the numerical optimization of topology reconfiguration.
+We show how to efficiently update this matrix after a switch or busbar coupler is modified.

 We consider an ideal switch or busbar coupler which is modeled as a branch $e = (f,t)$ with two possible states:

 while we have $g_{e}^s = \alpha_{e} = y_{e}^c = 0$ and $\tau=1$ in both cases.
 Furthermore, we assume that $\hat v_f=\hat v_t$.
 For brevity, we use $e$ as a shorthand for the branch $(f,t)$.
 The limit of infinite series susceptance $b_{e}^s$ makes the treatment challenging.
 Even for the established DC approximation, bus split distribution factors were introduced only recently \cite{van2023bus,van2024unified}.